Hashan-Samarakkody/FOODIES/README.md

 - Review and rating system for recipes

 ## Prerequisites
-Before running the RecipeBook application, ensure your environment meets the following requirements:
+Before running the FOODIES application, ensure your environment meets the following requirements:
 - Android Studio installed (version X or higher)
 - Android SDK (version X or higher)
 - Java Development Kit (JDK) (version X or higher)

 ## Installation
-To set up the RecipeBook application on your local machine:
+To set up the FOODIES application on your local machine:
 1. Clone the repository:
    ```bash
    https://github.com/Hashan-Samarakkody/FOODIES.git